ABOUT GINGER ESSENTIAL OIL: USES, BENEFITS, AND MORE!

-- Ginger Essential Oil or Ginger Root Oil is derived from the root of the Zingiber officinale herb, better known as Ginger.
+- Is derived from the root of the Zingiber officinale herb, better known as the Ginger plant.

 - Ginger Essential Oil has earned the nickname “The Oil of Empowerment” for the feeling of confidence that it is known to inspire.

-- Used in aromatherapy applications, Ginger Essential Oil is stimulating and warming.
+- In aromatherapy applications, Ginger Oil is stimulating and warming.
 It can enhance concentration and it can soothe and reduce feelings of stress, sadness, anxiety, lethargy, agitation, dizziness, and fatigue.

-- Used topically, Ginger Essential Oil soothes redness, eliminates bacteria, inhibits the signs of skin damage and aging, and restores color and radiance to a dull complexion.
+- When applied topically or blended into skin care formulations, this spice oil soothes redness and inflammation, diminishes the look of skin damage and signs of aging, and restores color and radiance to a dull complexion.

 - Used in hair, Ginger Essential Oil contributes to the health and cleanliness of the scalp, soothes dryness and itchiness, and enhances healthier hair growth by stimulating and improving circulation to the scalp.

-- Used medicinally, Ginger Essential Oil facilitates the elimination of toxins, boosts digestion, eases discomforts of the stomach and bowel, enhances appetite, clears the respiratory tract, soothes aches, and reduces inflammation.
+- Used medicinally, Ginger Essential Oil facilitates the elimination of toxins, boosts digestion, and eases discomforts of the stomach and bowel.
+This spicy essential oil also supports overall wellbeing by reducing the symptoms of nausea, aching, and inflammation while enhancing appetite and clearing the respiratory tract.

 HISTORY OF GINGER OIL